ganeti/ganeti/man/hail.rst

   man page **htools**(1) for more details about this option.

 -t *datafile*, --text-data=*datafile*
   The name of the file holding cluster information, to override the data in the JSON request itself.
 This is mostly used for debugging.
+The format of the file is described in the man page **htools**(1).

 --simulate *description*
-  Similar to the **-t** option, this allows overriding the cluster data with a simulated cluster.
-For details about the description, see the man page **hspace**(1).
+  Backend specification: similar to the **-t** option, this allows overriding the cluster data with a simulated cluster.
+For details about the description, see the man page **htools**(1).

 -S *filename*, --save-cluster=*filename*
   If given, the state of the cluster before and the iallocator run is saved to a file named *filename.pre-ialloc*, respectively *filename.post-ialloc*.
-This allows re-feeding the cluster state to any of the htools utilities.
+This allows re-feeding the cluster state to any of the htools utilities via the ``-t`` option.

 -v
   This option increases verbosity and can be used for debugging in order